masaki-wk/life-backend/.github/pull_request_template.md

 ## Checklist before requesting a review

+- Tests
+  - [ ] Tests for the changes have been added (required for bug fixes / features)
+  - [ ] No need to add any tests
+- Documentation
+  - [ ] Documentation have been added / updated (required for bug fixes / features)
+  - [ ] No need to add / update any documentation
+- Pull request
   - [ ] I have filled the description shown above
-- [ ] Test for the changes have been added (required for bug fixes / features)
-- [ ] Documentation have been added / updated (required for bug fixes / features)
-- [ ] I have set related issues
+  - [ ] I have set related issues / related issues not exist
   - [ ] I have set appropriate labels, e.g., `bug`, `enhancement`
   - [ ] I have performed a self-review of my code

 ## Notes